Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

 Here, the term $k_1e^{-\lambda S_p} D$ represents the recycling of rcDNA-containing capsids.
-The details about the recycling of capsids are discussed later.
-In HBV replication, cccDNA plays a key role in transcription.
-In the nucleus, cccDNA forms minichromosomes that are the source of pregenomic RNA (pgRNA) and other viral RNAs.
-There are five different sets of mRNAs generated from the viral cccDNA and are encoded by the four main genes through a series of long overlapping reading frames \cite{2008_balsano_viral}.
-The mRNAs are: three subgenomic mRNA (0.7 kb mRNA, 2.1 kb mRNA and 2.4 kb mRNA ) and two gemomics mRNA of 3.5 kb.
-These are all heterogeneous and positively oriented \cite{2016_lamontagne_hepatitis}.
-3.5 kb mRNA is designated by $R_g$.
-As both 2.4 kb mRNA and 2.1 kb mRNA produce surface proteins, these are treated as a single compartment by $R_s$ in our model.
-0.7 kb mRNA is represented by $R_h$.
-The parameters $\lambda_{rg}, \lambda_{rs} ~\mbox{and}~ \lambda_{rh}$ are the transcription rates of 3.5 kb mRNA, (2.4 kb mRNA and 2.1 kb mRNA) and 0.7 kb mRNA, respectively.
-HBV X protein (HBx), which is produced from 0.7 kb mRNA, denoted by $H$, prevents cccDNA from becoming silent.
-Only HBx acts as a sole regulator protein.
-It possesses multi-functional roles.
-HBx promotes the degradation of structural maintenance of chromosome and can enhance the transcription rate of cccDNA \cite{2016_decorsiere_hepatitis}.
-In addition, HBx inhibits the development of immune response to HBV infection, preventing apoptosis of infected hepatocytes \cite{2011_lucifora_hepatitis,2014_feitelson_roles}.
+The details about the recycling of capsids are discussed in the formulation of equation \eqref{eq_D}.
+In the ensuing step, cccDNAs use the cellular transcriptional tools to produce viral RNAs including pregenomic RNA (pgRNA) and other messenger RNAs (mRNAs) which are the key components in the production of viral proteins \citep{2009_Levrero}.
+In general, three subgenomic mRNAs (0.7 kb mRNA, 2.1 kb mRNA and 2.4 kb mRNA) and two gemomics mRNAs of 3.5 kb are transcribed from cccDNAs \citep{2007_Block}.
+These mRNAs are heterogeneous and positively oriented \citep{2016_lamontagne_hepatitis}.
+The incorporation of these viral mRNAs in the model is crucial due to their pivotal roles in the viral life cycle, including the involvement of surface proteins (HBsAg) production, the activation of cccDNA through HBV X proteins (HBx), etc \citep{2015_Nassal}.
+For ease-of-use in model formulation, we denote 3.5 kb mRNA by $R_g$.
+As both 2.4 kb mRNA and 2.1 kb mRNA produce surface proteins, these are treated as a single compartment by $R_s$.
+Similarly, 0.7 kb mRNA is represented by $R_h$.
+The parameters $\lambda_{rg}, \lambda_{rs} ~\mbox{and}~ \lambda_{rh}$ reflect the transcription rates of 3.5 kb mRNA, 2.1 \& 2.4 kb mRNA, and 0.7 kb mRNA, respectively.
+HBx proteins that are denoted by $H$ are produced from 0.7 kb mRNA and prevent the cccDNA from becoming silent.
+HBx can also enhance the transcription rate of cccDNA \citep{2016_decorsiere_hepatitis}.
+Moreover, HBx inhibits the development of immune response to HBV infection, thereby preventing apoptosis of infected hepatocytes \citep{2011_lucifora_hepatitis,2014_feitelson_roles}.
 Therefore, HBx plays some important roles in HBV replication.
-In this study, the functions of HBx are included.
-Mathematically, these are described as follows (Step 3a, 3b, 3c: Figure \ref{Figure_schematic representation}):
+Keeping everything in mind, these complex replication steps are demonstrated by the following system of equations: